stephengold/SkyControl/README.md

 After a successful build,
 Maven artifacts will be found in `SkyLibrary/build/libs`.

-You can install the Maven artifacts to your local cache:
+You can install the Maven artifacts to your local repository:
  + using Bash or PowerShell:  `./gradlew publishToMavenLocal`
  + using Windows Command Prompt:  `.\gradlew publishToMavenLocal`

+You can restore the project to a pristine state:
+ + using Bash or PowerShell: `./gradlew clean`
+ + using Windows Command Prompt: `.\gradlew clean`

 [Jump to table of contents](#toc)